Best Ultralight Sleeping Bags of 2025

 Cons:

-As this sleeping bag is hoodless, it is designed to be used with a hooded jacket or warm hat.
+This hoodless sleeping bag works with a hooded jacket or warm hat.
 Its full-length zipper and drawstring footbox closure provide ample venting options.
-This bag can even be opened up into a blanket for warmer nights.
-It is also astonishingly light and packable, stuffed full of 14.7 ounces of 950-plus fill down and weighing only 25.8 ounces in a size regular on our scale.
+For warmer nights, you can open the bag into a blanket.
+It is also astonishingly light and packable.
+It is stuffed with 14.7 ounces of 950-plus fill down and weighs only 25.8 ounces in a regular size on our scale.

-Below about 25 degrees Fahrenheit, we’d recommend zipping up the sleeping bag all the way but keeping the zipper under the body because, even though it has a draft tube, zippers tend to be a cold spot in most bags.
-This zipper’s low profile makes it virtually imperceptible when laying on it.
+Below about 25 degrees Fahrenheit, we recommend zipping up the sleeping bag all the way but keeping the zipper under the body.
+Even though most bags have a draft tube, zippers tend to be a cold spot.
+This zipper’s low profile makes it virtually imperceptible when lying on it.

 When fully zipped, the shape is mummy-like for thermal efficiency, snugging around the legs.
-The Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, by contrast, is more egg-shaped, a probable reason it wasn’t as warm as this sleeping bag.
+The Enlightened Equipment Convert Sleeping Quilt – 20 Degree, reviewed below, by contrast, is more egg-shaped, which is probably why it wasn’t as warm as this sleeping bag.

 We really only had one gripe about this sleeping bag.
-The neck cinch features two shock cord drawstrings — one on each side — that are adjusted by cinching a small cord lock.
-Unfortunately, these cord locks are insufficient for holding the neck opening closed, and even small movements uncinch the opening.
-We added an additional cord lock to each shock cord to remediate this issue.
+The neck cinch features two shock cord drawstrings—one on each side—that are adjusted by cinching a small cord lock.
+Unfortunately, these cord locks cannot hold the neck opening closed, and even small movements uncinch the opening.
+To remediate this issue, we added an additional cord lock to each shock cord.

 You can get this sleeping bag in 20-, 30-, and 40-degree Fahrenheit options, so there’s something for any type of fastpacker.